 5W.
-Doctor Who - Four To Doomsday
+Four To Doomsday

 The TARDIS materialises aboard a giant Urbankan spacecraft on course for Earth.
 The Doctor and his companions are met by the frog-like Monarch and two of his ministers.